-In 2006, the Office of Attorney Regulation Counsel filed three motions against three attorneys recommending contempt with the Supreme Court resulting in two stipulations and no hearings.
+In 2009, the Office of Attorney Regulation Counsel did not file any motions recommending contempt with the Supreme Court; therefore, there were no findings of contempt or any hearings regarding contempt.
 Contempt proceedings are filed when an attorney practices law while under suspension or disbarment.
 See Table 23.